 But Paul underestimated the lack of visibility.
 He fell and had to ski his way back into the valley himself.
 He knew that no one could save him here.

-„I missed a cornice due to the total wide-out in the fog, fell a few metres and hit my foot really hard."
+„I missed a cornice due to the total white-out in the fog, fell a few metres and hit my foot really hard."

 The X-ray images and doctors' diagnosis at Salzburg University Hospital confirmed Paul's fears: his right ankle bone was broken.
 The hospital's medical prognoses offered little hope for Paul: six weeks in a cast and total foot rest.
 After that, he'd need to learn to walk properly again.
 Paul made a projection.
 It was 11 March.
 The Red Bull X-Alps would start on 20 June in around 13 weeks' time.

 Paul's battle against time was underway.
 Together with the doctors and physios at the Athlete Performance Center (APC), he established a plan to be ready for the start of the X-Alps 2021.
 While resting his foot, Paul's primary goal was to remain mentally positive.
 He couldn't go running as he couldn't place strain on his foot.